tapaswenipathak/linux-kernel-stats/documents/files_description.md

 > statistics about various aspects of the Linux operating system,
 > including versioning, hardware tracing, patch management, resource
 > manipulation, power handling, release dates, and more.
 For instance,
-> the \"loc.sh\" script counts the number of lines of code in the
+> the "loc.sh" script counts the number of lines of code in the kernel,
-> kernel, while \"patches.sh\" script retrieves information about the
+> while "patches.sh" script retrieves information about the patches
-> patches applied to the kernel.
-The \"polling_git_log.sh\" script
+> applied to the kernel.
+The "polling_git_log.sh" script provides
-> provides information about the different polling mechanisms used in
+> information about the different polling mechanisms used in the Linux
-> the Linux kernel, while the \"romtypes.sh\" script provides
+> kernel, while the "romtypes.sh" script provides information about the
-> information about the romtype driver in Linux Kernel.
-The scripts use
+> romtype driver in Linux Kernel.
+The scripts use gitlog and grep to
-> gitlog and grep to retrieve and filter the required information from
+> retrieve and filter the required information from the kernel
-> the kernel repositories.
-These scripts can be useful for developers,
+> repositories.
+These scripts can be useful for developers, researchers,
-> researchers, and anyone interested in understanding the inner workings
+> and anyone interested in understanding the inner workings of the Linux
-> of the Linux operating system.
+> operating system.

-**Script Analysis**
+## **Script Analysis**

 The purpose of this document is to provide a detailed analysis of the scripts written.
 The analysis will cover the input, logic of code, and